-- 1. Track power is currently on-indicator is illuminated. - 2.
-The L throttle does not have a loco selected-SEL in lower L side of display. - The R throttle is running address 25 in the forward direction at 50% speed- 25, loco icon, smoke icon and direction arrow in lower R side of display.
+- 1. Track power is currently on. - 2.
+The L throttle does not have a loco selected. - 3.
+The R throttle is running address 25 in the forward direction at 50% speed.

-Press the Y + Key $\begin{bmatrix} \bullet \\ \bullet \end{bmatrix}$ to turn on track power.
+Press the Y + Key \bigcirc to turn on track power.
 Press the PWR Key again to exit Power On/Off Mode.
 You may also press any other key to go directly to the next throttle task you wish to perform.

-If you press the Y + Key + two times, you will see the DT400 Track Power Indicator blink to indicate that the system is in "STOP" with track power on.
+If you press the Y + Key two times, you will see the DT400 Track Power Indicator blink to indicate that the system is in "STOP" with track power on.